oscar223Po/oscar223Po/README.md

 ---

 ## 📁 Projects & Profiles
-- <a href="https://github.com/oscar223Po?tab=repositories">GitHub Repositories</a>
+<a href="https://github.com/oscar223Po?tab=repositories">GitHub Repositories</a>
-- <a href="https://kwork.ru/user/frontend_oscar">Freelance Profile (Kwork)</a>
+<a href="https://kwork.ru/user/frontend_oscar">View The Freelance Account</a>
-- <a href="https://t.me/svyourself">Contact me via Telegram</a>
+<a href="https://t.me/svyourself">Contact me via Telegram</a>

 ---

 ## 🎨 What I Do
-- Build responsive and accessible UI
+Build responsive and accessible UI
-- Write structured, scalable frontend architecture
+Write structured, scalable frontend architecture
-- Turn designs into clean, maintainable code
+Turn designs into clean, maintainable code
-- Focus on performance, semantics, and consistency
+Focus on performance, semantics, and consistency

 ---